wictorwilen/Microsoft-teams-docs/teams/teams-bots-cards.md

 >**Notes**
 >* Teams does not support `CardAction` types not listed in the preceding table.
 >* Teams does not support the `SuggestedActions` property.
+>* Be aware that these actions differ from actions for Office 365 Connector cards.

 ### openUrl